Averydimbulb79/GPCH_kanban/README.md

 `+ Restock`

-These allow quantity changes without opening the full Edit form.

-## Use

 Selecting:

 `− Use`

-asks how many units were used.

-The entered quantity is deducted from the current stock quantity.
+asks how many units were used and deducts that quantity from the current stock.

 The system prevents a deduction greater than the recorded quantity.

-## Restock

 Selecting:

 `+ Restock`

-asks how many units were added.

-The entered quantity is added to the existing stock quantity.
+asks how many units were added and increases the recorded quantity.

-Both actions automatically update the inventory item's Last Updated timestamp.
+Both actions automatically update the item's Last Updated timestamp.

-This provides a faster operational workflow than repeatedly opening and editing inventory cards.

 ---

 # Inventory Timestamps

-Inventory records maintain two timestamps.
+Inventory records maintain:

-## Created
+`Created`

+and:

+`Updated`

+timestamps.

-Records when the inventory card was originally created.
+Created records when the inventory card was originally created.

-## Updated

-Records the most recent inventory change.
+Updated records the most recent inventory change.

-The Updated timestamp changes when:

-• Quantity is reduced using `− Use`
-• Quantity is increased using `+ Restock`
-• The inventory card is edited
-• The inventory card is archived
+The Updated timestamp changes when quantity is adjusted, the card is edited, archived or restored.
-• The inventory card is restored

-This provides a simple indication of how recently an inventory record was maintained.

 ---

-# Inventory Search
+# Inventory Search and Sorting

-Inventory includes dedicated search.

-Search can locate information contained within inventory records, including:
+Inventory search can locate:

 • Item name
 • Item type